Last Updated on July 28, 2023 by Janine

 You’ve probably seen images of this stunning blue and white tile building plastered all over Instagram.
 What you may not realize is that it’s actually a department store called Sanborns.

-These stores/restaurants can be found throughout Mexico and they’re a great place to get a reliable meal, especially for breakfast.
+These stores/restaurants can be found throughout Mexico, and they’re a great place to get a reliable meal, especially for breakfast.
 This spot in the Centro Historico happens to be the original Sanborns location.

 I’m sure many people are so enamored with the exterior that they fail to even realize there are steaming plates of delicious chilaquiles awaiting them inside.
 Don’t let that be you.
 After snapping a few photos, head inside to cross a few items off your Mexican food bucket list!

-Zócalo
+Zócalo (Main Square)

-After breakfast, head to the Zócalo, which happens to be the largest in all of Latin America.
 This area was where the Mexica city of Tenochtitlán once stood… until Cortés arrived, conquered it, and built churches all over the place (including the Metropolitan Cathedral).
-Obviously, I’m simplifying a little but you get the point.
+Obviously, I’m simplifying a little, but you get the point.

-The Zocalo is the central gathering point for the entire city, and often hosts free events and parades during holidays and festivals, such as Dia de Muertos or Independence Day!
+The Zocalo is the central gathering point for the entire city and often hosts free events and parades during holidays and festivals, such as Dia de Muertos or Independence Day!

-Museo de Templo Mayor
+Museo de Templo Mayor (Templo Mayor Museum)

-Even if you’re aware of the history, seeing the ruins of Templo Mayor on the edge of the Zócalo and noticing how the modern city was built literally right on top of them, really helps you realize the drastic impact of colonialism.
+Even if you’re aware of the history, seeing the ruins of Templo Mayor on the edge of the Zócalo and noticing how the modern city was built literally right on top of them really helps you realize the drastic impact of colonialism.

-If you’re curious to learn about what the Valley of Mexico was like before Spanish colonialism be sure to visit the Templo Mayor museum.
+If you’re curious to learn about what the Valley of Mexico was like before Spanish colonialism, be sure to visit the Templo Mayor museum.

 Inside you will tour the ruins and admire an assortment of prehispanic artifacts while learning about the history of the region.

-Palacio Nacional
+Palacio Nacional (National Palace)

 This enormous building is the seat of Mexico’s federal government.
-The Palacio Nacional is open to the public and admission is free.
+The Palacio Nacional is open to the public, and admission is free.

 You will have to leave your ID at the entrance and pick it up again when you exit.
 If you’re not comfortable leaving your passport, your driver’s license will suffice.